-4.2.3 In accordance with the Technical specifications for the LRIT system, the DDP server should have a DR site accessible every day of the year 24 hours a day.

-4.2.4 During an unplanned outage, the DDP server operator shall have up to two (2) hours to resolve the issue and restore DDP server functionality.
+- 4.2.3 In accordance with the Technical specifications for the LRIT system, the DDP server should have a DR site accessible every day of the year 24 hours a day. - 4.2.4 During an unplanned outage, the DDP server operator shall have up to two (2) hours to resolve the issue and restore DDP server functionality.
 If the outage is estimated from the outset to require more than two (2) hours to resolve, or if after two (2) hours the service cannot be restored, the transitioning process to the DDP server DR site should be initiated.
 The transition process may take up to two (2) hours to be completed.
-This provides for up to four (4) hours of service unavailability in the event of a critical failure of the DDP server DR site.
+This provides for up to four (4) hours of service unavailability in the event of a critical failure of the DDP server at its primary site, before which normal service should be resumed through the DDP server DR site.